tors42/chariot/README.md

       <version>0.1.21</version>
     </dependency>
 ```
+_The latest version compiled for Java 21 is 0.1.21_

 Here is a link to a simple example Maven project application
 https://github.com/tors42/chariot-example which can be imported into an IDE in